-Fred Wah reads the full text of “Mountain.”
-This digitized version of the tape, however, captures everything but the first 4.5 lines of the book because the tape’s lead was badly damaged.
-The first words we hear are “white ridges humps of granite.”
-The tape has no introduction but it’s likely Wah reads from the recently published book (1967) rather than a manuscript because his reading is true, word-for-word, to the published version.
+Listen to an excerpt of Fred Wah’s full reading of the long poem, “Mountain,” first published as a pamphlet by Audit East/West in 1967.
+Due to the tape’s lead being badly damaged, this otherwise complete, digitized version of the tape misses the opening 4.5 lines of the poem.
+The first audible words are “white ridges humps of granite.”
+The tape has no introduction, but it is likely that Wah reads from the then newly released book rather than a manuscript because his reading is true, word-for-word, to the published version.

 | Bibliography